microsoft/Windows-driver-samples/Building-Locally.md

 * The Windows Driver Kit.

 ### Option A: Use WDK NuGet Packages
-* Note: This option is only available in pre-release form.
 * See [Download the Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) for instructions on how to install Visual Studio, but only complete "Step 1".
 You do not need to install the SDK or the WDK.
 * Install the Visual Studio Windows Driver Kit Extension (WDK.vsix).
 Open Visual Studio -> Extensions -> Manage Extensions... -> Online -> Visual Studio Market Place -> Windows Driver Kit -> 10.0.26100.0 -> Download
 * Launch a "Developer Command Prompt for VS 2022".